Master of Health Administration (MHA) Program

 Applicants to the MHA program will fall under one of the following admissions categories:

-- Provisional Admissions: In rare instances, the SPH may admit a student on a provisional basis where one of the credentials is below the average of the applicant pool, providing that all other admission criteria are met or exceeded.
-This admittance requires the approval of the Master's Admissions Committee, the Department Chair and the Associate Dean for Academic Affairs.
+4. Provisional Admission: In rare instances, the SPH may admit a student on a provisional basis where one of the credentials is below the average of the applicant pool, providing that all other admission criteria are met or exceeded.
+This admittance requires the approval of the Master's Admission Committee.
 Upon successful completion of the provisional requirements, the student may be granted full admission into the School.
-A student admitted previously must earn a minimum 3.0 GPA during the first semester of study.
-An additional semester of study may be permitted under the provisional status, should these requirements not be met in one semester.
-This would require approval by the Associate Dean for Academic Affairs.

 MHA Admission Requirements

 To be considered for admission, applicants must meet the following requirements: